Spring Weather Rolls Into San Diego In April

 San Diego County is huge and includes mountains, deserts, and the sea.
 Early April in San Diego is still a great time of the month to head to the desert to experience the wildflower blooms.
 In addition to the wildflowers, Anza Borrego has an amazing assortment of metal sculptures coming out of the sand!

 San Diego Attractions

 San Diego is home to some of the best entertainment attractions in the country.
-The weather in March in San Diego makes for the perfect climate to head out and have fun.
+The weather in April in San Diego makes for the perfect climate to head out and have fun.
 Seaworld offers a marine waterpark and has been building more and more roller coasters to raise your adrenaline.
 The San Diego Zoo is our largest attraction and is an awesome way to spend a day and help support the animals.
-In Downtown, the USS Midway Museum is an awesome experience bringing you on an actual aircraft carrier with fighter jets.
+In Downtown, the USS Midway Museum is an educational experience bringing you on an actual aircraft carrier with fighter jets.

 The spring is a great time to take on San Diego numerous hiking trails.
 The cooler conditions and recent rainfall make it the perfect time of year to get outdoors and hike on the nature trails.
 Some of my favorite hikes in San Diego are Three Sisters Waterfall, Cedar Creek Waterfall, Iron Mountain, and Torrey Pines State Park.